-Spring is here, and the best way to accessorize your home is with a beautiful Bouq of tulips.
+Spring is here, and the best way to accessorize your home is by ordering a bouquet of tulips.
 Not only are tulips a signature stamp of the spring season, but they also brighten up and draw more attention to any room.
 These traditional spring flowers are as beautiful as they are sweet, and if maintained properly, they will stay strong and vibrant for up to 10 days after being clipped.
 Here’s how to care for tulips in the comfort of your own home so you can maximize how long your tulips last.

 Tulips are the original spring-breakers, they break in the spring season with their undeniable charm and attractiveness.
 Yes, we’ll go ahead and admit it, as huge tulip fans we are a bit biased in our unflinching love for these gorgeous flowers.
 Hey, at least we’re honest about it!